jimniels/blog/src/client/posts/2020-12-15-a-cors-proxy-with-netlify.md

 # Setup a CORS Proxy With Netlify

+**Update 2021-10-27**: Turns out Netlify has deprecated the ability to do this—and this post is specifically called out in [the deprecation announcement](https://answers.netlify.com/t/recent-change-open-proxy-deprecation/39921).
+Oops.

-**tldr;** if you’re hosting with Netlify, you can use [their rewrites and proxies](https://docs.netlify.com/routing/redirects/rewrites-proxies/) functionality to bypass CORS issues when fetching resources with client-side JavaScript.
+_tldr_ if you’re hosting with Netlify, you can use [their rewrites and proxies](https://docs.netlify.com/routing/redirects/rewrites-proxies/) functionality to bypass CORS issues when fetching resources with client-side JavaScript.
 In `netlify.toml`

 ```toml
 [[redirects]]